 Using configtx.yaml to build a channel configuration¶

-While it is possible to build the channel creation transaction file manually, it is easier to create a channel by using the
+While it is possible to build the channel genesis block file manually, it is easier to create a channel by using the

 configtx.yaml file and the configtxgen tool.
 The

 configtx.yaml file contains the information that is required to build the channel configuration in a format that can be easily read and edited by humans.
 The

 configtx.yaml file and writes it to the protobuf format that can be read by Fabric.